 Your brand identity isn’t just a logo or a catchphrase; it’s everything that a potential customer perceives when they interact with you.
 This is everything they have absorbed from a catchy product display stand to a slogan, your brand defines your company.

 A well-designed logo is a great way to create a visual cue that gives you an ‘identity’ in the minds’ of customers.
 Potential customers will be ‘warmer’ if they already know your logo before they investigate your services.
-However the end goal should always be that the logo reminds consumers of your good reputation and the trust you have already earned.
-And reminders of reputation and trust can be delivered in non-visual ways, such as recommendations as well as through visual channels such as websites, direct advertising or social media.
-Large corporations spend millions of pounds ensuring that you think of Virgin as entrepreneurial, BT as dependable and Apple as innovators of technology.
+However, the end goal should always be that the logo reminds consumers of your good reputation and the trust you have already earned.
+And reminders of reputation and trust can be delivered in non-visual ways, such as recommendations as well as through visual channels such as websites, direct advertising, or social media.
+Large corporations spend millions of pounds ensuring that you think of Virgin as entrepreneurial, BT as dependable, and Apple as innovators of technology.

 While you may not have the funds to control your image through large scale advertising, you do have the ability to brand yourself right now and to start working towards a great reputation.

 How does your business contact customers and the market?
-Is your imagery and graphics consistent across the board?
+Are your imagery and graphics consistent across the board?
 Do your business cards and website continue the same theme?
 Creating a consistent approach means that visitors will experience a seamless journey from your marketing to your business.
-Emails, leaflets and literature should all help to promote the idea of a single and singular brand.
+Emails, leaflets, and literature should all help to promote the idea of a single and singular brand.
 If you’re just starting a business, then you have an opportunity to create your brand from the ground up.

 When brands change

 But don’t become too wedded to your brand identity, sometimes it has to change.